Leslie Carter: The Other Half

 Carter started a small club tour in Canada in December 2005, and had a showcase in New York City on January 19, 2006, with hopes it would lead to a new record deal.
 The songs performed on this tour had her abandoning her bubblegum pop roots for a more mature, pop rock-oriented sound.
 Carter co-wrote her material with High Holy Days guitarist Dave Thompson.
-In late 2006, Carter founded the band The Other Half, which included her backup musicians Mike Ashton, DJ Porter, Casey Clowater, Paul Davidson, and Dave Thompson.
+In late 2006, Carter founded the band The Other Half, which included her backup musicians Mike Ashton, DJ Porter, Jose Batista, Casey Clowater, Paul Davidson, Daniel Resanovic and Dave Thompson.
 The final line-up consisted of Carter (vocals), Ashton (drums), Jason Eldon (electric guitar), and Sean Smit (bass guitar and back-up vocals).
 In September 2009, the band mutually decided to split up.

 Carter was seen writing music and performing her own songs for her siblings on the family's reality show House of Carters.